-The market has been incredibly volatile on inflation/interest rate concerns as central banks around the world raise rates in an effort to bring inflation to a more reasonable level.
-The current volatility ignores the fact that listed infrastructure as an asset class can fundamentally do well in an inflationary environment, with explicit or implicit hedges and long term predictable earnings profiles underpinned by contract or regulation.
+The market remains incredibly volatile on inflation/interest rate/growth concerns as central banks around the world raise rates in an effort to bring inflation back to target levels.
+The current volatility ignores the fact that listed infrastructure as an asset class can fundamentally do well in an inflationary environment, with explicit or implicit hedges and long-term predictable earnings profiles underpinned by contract or regulation.
 We believe it is a sensible portfolio allocation at the current stage of the economic cycle and we believe the current weakness is a buying opportunity for the asset class.